How Doooo You Do!!!

 How Doooo You Do!!! is a 1945 American comedy film directed by Ralph Murphy and written by Harry Sauber and Joseph Carole.
 The film stars Bert Gordon, Harry von Zell, Cheryl Walker, Ella Mae Morse, Frank Albertson and Claire Windsor.
 The film was released on December 24, 1945, by Producers Releasing Corporation.

+Plot

 Murder occurs when several of the most popular radio personalities of the '40s converge on a desert resort.